Haivision/srt/docs/handshake.md

 the user's choice that can be passed from the Caller to the Listener.
 The symbol for this extension is `SRT_CMD_SID`.

-The extension block for this extension contains the length in 4-byte words of the contents, whereas the content is comprised of the string extended to full 4-byte numbers that are endian-inverted.
+The extension block for this extension is encoded the same way as described for Congestion Controler above.

 The Stream ID is a string of up to 512 characters that a Caller can pass to a Listener (it's actually passed from an Initiator to a Responder in general, but